UBC-biol525D/UBC-biol525D.github.io/Topic_5/readme.md

 ```

-Lets break this command down:
+Let's break this command down:
-* `samtools`  - the program tat we want to run
+* `samtools`  - the program that we want to run
 * `view` - the mode we want to run the program in
 * `-c` - this flag indicates that we want a count of reads
 * `bam/Salmon.p1.3.i1.sam` - The input file